ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C10_Structural_Typing.md

   you can annotate a function to accept any object with a `.close()` method, or a `.write()` method, etc., without forcing a common base class.

 - You are working with third-party or existing classes that you can't modify to fit into your class hierarchy.
-  Structural typing shines here because you can define a protocol that matches the external class's capabilities.
+  Structural typing shines here because you can define a protocol that matches the external class's abilities.
-  For example, if a 3rd-party library gives you objects that have a `.to_json()` method, and you want to treat those objects uniformly in your code, you can create a `ToJsonable` protocol with `to_json(self) -> str` and use that in your type hints.
+  For example, if a third-party library gives you objects that have a `.to_json()` method, and you want to treat those objects uniformly in your code, you can create a `ToJsonable` protocol with `to_json(self) -> str` and use that in your type hints.
   Any object from the library will satisfy the protocol if it has the method, without you needing to make it inherit from anything.
   This decoupling is very powerful in a language as dynamic as Python, where often we "duck type" through frameworks--now you can put an actual type hint on it.

 - You need generic interfaces or extension of existing ones.
   Protocols are useful for creating ad-hoc interfaces that might not have been foreseen initially.
   For instance, you might realize that two classes in different parts of your system happen to have similar methods for, say, resetting their state.
   You could retroactively define a `Resettable` protocol and update type hints to use it, without touching the classes themselves.
-  If later you make those classes formally implement an ABC, fine--but the protocol gave you an immediate way to express the concept in types and check it.
+  If you later make those classes formally implement an ABC, fine--but the protocol gave you an immediate way to express the concept in types and check it.
   Additionally, if you're designing a library and want to allow users to plug in their own objects (as long as they have certain methods), providing a protocol in your public API documentation is a nice way to communicate that.
   Users can either implement that Protocol (statically) or just ensure their classes match the signature.